 “The Litter-Robot is a self-cleaning litter box with a patented sifting process that automatically separates your cat’s waste from the clean litter—so you never have to scoop cat litter again.”1 Litter Robot®

 “Using a combination of time, gravity, and rotation, the Litter-Robot deposits the clumps into a waste drawer below the globe, leaving a clean bed of litter for your cat every time.”2 Litter Robot®

 “Just empty the waste drawer when indicated by the app or control panel, and add litter as needed.”3 Litter Robot®

 This all sounds wonderful but how realistic is it?

 Let’s look at some of the claims and see how well they hold up…

-While it works well for poop and litter that clumps firmly and quickly, separating it from the clean litter and dropping it in a container below the bed, you still have to periodically empty the base, clean the box, and replenish the litter.
+While they work well for poop and litter that clumps firmly and quickly, separating it from the clean litter and dropping it in a container below the bed, you still have to periodically empty the base, clean the box, and replenish the litter.

 If your cat becomes sick and has diarrhea at any point, the cleanup will be a lot worse in this type of box than in a regular one.